culler/stash/README.rst

 Installation
 ------------

-Until the standalone applications for macOS and Windows become available, Stash should be installed as a standard python package.
+Standalone applications for macOS and Windows are available in the Downloads section.
+Otherwise Stash should be installed as a standard python package.
 That is, download the archive and run:

 ::